Securing the Docker Ecosystem: Part 1: Strategies to Secure the Docker Daemon

 If you need to develop on a remote Docker server, learn how to use the “ssh://” URL scheme in your local DOCKER_HOST environment variable without exposing the server on the network (see the documentation).

-The Docker daemon depends on a number of key files and directories that should be kept safe from unauthorised access, some of which are already discussed in the previous paragraphs.
+The Docker daemon depends on a number of key files and directories that should be kept safe from unauthorized access, some of which have already been discussed in the previous paragraphs.
 Because this daemon runs with root privileges, check that the Docker files are owned by root and can’t be manipulated by any other user.

-Run the below commands to list the permissions of some of the critical Docker files.
+Run the below commands to list the permissions for some of the critical Docker files.

 Paths may vary depending on the Linux distribution and init system in use.